Safety Culture Blue

 Patient safety culture surveys TOOL

-These surveys from the Agency for Healthcare Research and Quality (AHRQ) are just a few of many available for use.
-They are reliable and free to the public.
+These surveys from the Agency for Healthcare Research and Quality (AHRQ), available for different health care settings, are reliable and free to the public.
+View the surveys

-You may want to add your own questions to these surveys.
-The University of Missouri Health Systems added these to get a baseline on support for staff.
+Note: You may want to add your own questions.
+For example, the University of Missouri Health Systems added these about support for staff.

-Every doctor makes mistakes.
-But, says physician Brian Goldman, medicine's culture of denial (and shame) keeps doctors from talking about those mistakes, or using them to learn and improve.
+Physician Brian Goldman says medicine's culture of denial keeps doctors from talking about mistakes or using them to learn and improve.
 Watch the TEDx talk